-In China, the structures that a securitisation deal may adopt are limited to those defined under relevant regulations – only SPTs (for credit asset securitisations and trust-type asset-backed notes (ABNs) or asset-backed special schemes (for business asset securitisations) can be used to achieve the bankruptcy remoteness of underlying assets.
-Neither SPTs nor asset-backed special schemes constitute legal entities – which is why it may not be appropriate to refer to them as "special-purpose entities" – but rather form contractual relationships, where the trustee or scheme manager conducts transactions or administrative activities on behalf of the trust or the special scheme, and may further engage the servicer, fund custodian and other institutions to provide services for the SPV.
-In practice, investors may purchase various financial assets through private equity funds in the form of limited partnerships, but these transactions are classified as private equity fund business instead of standard securitisation, and so are subject to different laws and regulations.
-Therefore, when the settlor, trustee or manager of the SPT or special scheme goes bankrupt, there is no entity consolidation issue, but the current laws or regulations have made corresponding provisions on the property consolidation issue.
+In China, the structures of securitisation are limited to those defined under relevant regulations – only SPTs (for credit asset securitisations and trust-type asset-backed notes (ABNs) or asset-backed special schemes (for business asset securitisations) can be used.
+Neither SPTs nor asset-backed special schemes constitute legal entities, but rather form contractual relationships, where the trustee or scheme manager conducts transactions or administrative activities on behalf of the trust or the special scheme according to the contracts, and no operations or debts unrelated to the securitisation are allowed.
+The trustee or scheme manager may further engage the servicer, fund custodian and other institutions to provide services for the SPV.

-An asset-backed special schemeis set up by the scheme manager, who purchases the underlying assets from the originator on behalf of the investors.
-According to Article 5 of the Administrative Provisions on Asset Securitisation by Securities Companies and Subsidiaries of Fund Management Companies issued by the China Securities Regulatory Commission, the assets of special schemes are independent from the inherent property of the originator, manager, custodian and other business participants, and if the above-mentioned entities are subject to liquidation due to dissolution or revocation in accordance with law, or a declaration of bankruptcy or other matters, the assets of the special scheme do not belong to their liquidation property.
+An asset-backed special scheme is set up by the scheme manager, who purchases the underlying assets from the originator on behalf of the investors.
+According to Article 5 of the Administrative Provisions on Asset Securitisation by Securities Companies and Subsidiaries of Fund Management Companies (Announcement of CSRC No 49) (the Administrative Provisions on Asset Securitisation) issued by the China Securities Regulatory Commission, the assets of special schemes are independent from the inherent property of the originator, manager, custodian and other business participants, and if the above-mentioned entities are subject to liquidation due to dissolution, revocation or declaration of bankruptcy, the assets of the special scheme do not belong to the liquidation property.
 Naturally, whether the assets of the special scheme can achieve bankruptcy remoteness from the originator also depends on whether the transfer of the assets from the originator to the special scheme can be recognised by the court as a true sale.

-For the SPT, according to Article 15 of the Trust Law, the trust property differentiates from other property which the settlor has not entrusted; after the establishment of the trust, when the settlor is dissolved or revoked in accordance with law, or declares bankruptcy, if the settlor is not the only beneficiary, the trust survives and the trust property shall not be regarded as its estate or liquidation property.
-Meanwhile, according to Article 16 of the Trust Law, the trust property differentiates from the property owned by the trustee (inherent property), and if the trustee is dissolved or revoked in accordance with law, or declares bankruptcy, the trust property does not belong to its liquidation property.
+For an SPT, according to Article 15 of the Trust Law, the trust property is differentiated from other property which the settlor has not entrusted; after the establishment of the trust, when the settlor is dissolved, revoked or declares bankruptcy, if the settlor is not the only beneficiary, the trust survives and the trust property shall not be regarded as its estate or liquidation property.
+Meanwhile, according to Article 16 of the Trust Law, the trust property differentiates from the property owned by the trustee (inherent property), and if the trustee is dissolved, revoked or declares bankruptcy, the trust property does not belong to its liquidation property.
 Based on the aforementioned provisions, in credit asset securitisations and ABNs that adopt the trust structure, the underlying assets are generally not consolidated with the bankruptcy estate of the originator or the trustee.

 True Sale v Secured Loan